KurtE/Teensy3.1-Breakout-Boards/ReadME.md

 As with all my projects, this is a Work In Progress Again this is a Work In Progress!

-There are no warranties or Guarantees of any type that this code is usable for anything.
-But I hope it is.
+There are no warranties or Guarantees of any type that these hardware designs are usable for anything.
+But I hope they are.

 Teensy 3.1
 ===